 The appeals process

-If you are the only parent appealing for a place at the school, the appeal follows a simple and standard format as described below.
-When more than one parent is appealing for a place in the same year group at a school, they are often held as multiple appeal hearings.
+If you are the only person appealing for a place at the school, the appeal follows a simple and standard format as described below.
+When more than one person is appealing for a place in the same year group at a school, they are often held as multiple appeal hearings.

 Attending the appeal hearing

-You will be given at least 10 school days notice of the date and time and venue of the Hearing (unless you agree to a shorter notice period).
+You will be given at least 10 school days’ notice of the date and time of the Hearing (unless you agree to a shorter notice period).

 The clerk will send a copy of the information that the admission authority will present to the Hearing, before the set date.
 This will include the reasons why the school has refused your child a place.
 You will also receive the names of the panellists.

 If you have any further evidence to support your appeal, you must provide this to the clerk at least 7 working days before the hearing.
 The panel does not usually accept evidence after that date.